What Are Wisdom Teeth?

-Removing Wisdom Teeth?
+Removing your Wisdom Teeth

-If however, your wisdom teeth are impacted, or causing you pain, then your dentist will usually suggest that you have them removed.
+If however, your wisdom teeth are impacted or causing you pain, then your dentist will usually suggest that you have them removed.
 If your wisdom teeth are not causing you pain but are impacted then your dentist may also suggest that you have them removed to help prevent any future problems.